lunprog/lun/README.md

 # Lun

-Lun is a simple, staticaly typed programming language heavily inspired by Lua.
+Lun is a simple, statically typed programming language heavily inspired by Lua.

 Make a treesitter parser and check out treereduce.